rootpy/rootpy/README.rst

 Developers Wanted
 -----------------

-Please post on the rootpy-dev@googlegroups.com mailing list if you have ideas or contributions.
+Please post on the rootpy-dev@googlegroups.com list if you have ideas or contributions.
 Feel free to fork
 `rootpy on GitHub <https://github.com/rootpy/rootpy>`_ and later submit a pull request.